3akare/printf/README.md

 # _printf
 A formatted output conversion C program.
-It is a puesdo-recreation of the C standard libray function `printf`
+It is a puesdo-recreation of the C standard library function `printf`

 ## Synopsis
 `int _printf(const char *format, ...);`